We just launched HRIS Sync, automate employee benefits management ⚡️

 It's hard to predict how much pension saving an employee will need to live comfortably in retirement.

-Some workplace pension schemes, like defined contribution pensions, allow employees and their employers to contribute to their pension pot which is then invested in shares and stocks.
+Some workplace pension schemes, like defined contribution pensions, allow employees and employers to contribute to their pension pot, which is then invested in shares and stocks.

 This added income, along with the tax relief provided by the government, ensures the employees have ample retirement savings.